SSHVersionControl/git-web-client/README.md

 ### Note:
 **This application is still very much in alpha state, so expect some issues.
-If you get any issue try viewing the application using /app_dev.php/* wich uses the Symfony 2 debugging tool which should help in figuring out the problem.**
+If you get any issue try viewing the application using /app_dev.php/* which uses the Symfony 2 debugging tool which should help in figuring out the problem.**

 1) Requirements
 ----------------------------------